- What is Global Disease Biology?

 - For students on academic contracts during summer session, petitions will not be approved for fall quarter.

 - Schedule a meeting with a Dean’s office advisor the quarter before applying for simultaneous enrollment.

 - Applications must be submitted and approved prior to enrolling for the course.

 Please meet with our GDB major advisor to discuss Simultaneous Enrollment prior to enrolling in the course!
 You can contact the GDB department and make an appointment at email@example.com and appointments.ucdavis.edu.

 - Will I be able to graduate in four years?

 - Yes, but it will require some planning on your part.
-The first and best step to avoid taking extra quarters is to make an appointment with our advisers to discuss a draft four-year plan so that you are aware of what core classes need to be taken and when.
+The first and best step to avoid taking extra quarters is to make an appointment with our advisors to discuss a draft four-year plan so that you are aware of what core classes need to be taken and when.
 Students who are proactive about scheduling will find that completing the Global Disease Biology major in four years is absolutely doable.
-You may also want to consider taking summer sessions, transfer community college credits, and minimizing superfluous courses - our advisers can discuss these options with you in more detail.
+You may also want to consider taking summer sessions, transfer community college credits, and minimizing superfluous courses - our advisors can discuss these options with you in more detail.